carlosp420/PyPhyloGenomics_ms/MS.md

 to index.

 We sequenced several individuals of a wide range of species in the Lepidoptera.
-We also sequenced specimens of the model taxa *Bombyx mori* (voucher code NW149-2), *Heliconius charitonia*, (voucher code NW137-1) as control samples in order to validate our PyPhyloGenomics pipelines.
+We also sequenced specimens of the model taxon *Bombyx mori* (voucher code NW149-2) as control sample in order to validate our PyPhyloGenomics pipelines.

 ## Next Generation output analysis
 After the sequencing run, we downloaded a FASTQ file from the Ion Server